Meet the Year 3 team

 How to help at home:

 Reading- Please try to find time to listen to your child read every night or share bedtime stories.
-At this stage of the year, we would like the children to also be developing their comprehension too, so do ask questions about their reading so that key reading skills such as summarising, predicting and retrieving information can improve.
-We'd also love to have some volunteers, if you can spare some time during the day, to hear readers in school.
+We would like the children to be developing their comprehension too, so do ask questions about their reading so that key reading skills such as summarising, predicting and retrieving information can improve.

 Spelling - The key to children becoming good spellers is regular practice.
 Word searches, hangman, anagrams, speed writing, oral letter by letter recounting can all help make it more fun to learn spellings, but it is also important that children know what each word means.
 There are also lots of apps to help with this too.
-We follow the National Curriculum Objectives for Spelling using the No-Nonsense scheme for Y3 and, as such, weekly word lists are sent out to learn on one sheet, a half termly basis.
+We follow the National Curriculum Objectives for Spelling using the No-Nonsense scheme for Y3 and weekly word lists are sent out to learn via this webpage.

 Children will have lessons in school about the rules of spelling and strategies they can use to aid their memories for spelling.